Transfer case: Manual shift on-the-fly

-E.S.O.F.
+Electronic shift on-the-fly

-Electronic Shift On-the-Fly (ESOF) transfer cases have a dash-mounted selector switch or buttons with front sealed automatic locking axle hubs or drive flanges.
+Electronic shift on-the-fly (ESOF) transfer cases have a dash-mounted selector switch or buttons with front sealed automatic locking axle hubs or drive flanges.
 Unlike the manual transfer case, this system has a transfer case motor.
 To engage the four-wheel-drive system the vehicle must be moving at a lower speed.
 The speed at which 4x4 can be engaged depends on the vehicle.
 This is only for the four-wheel-drive high setting.
 To engage the four-wheel-drive low setting, the vehicle must be stopped and the transmission must be shifted to neutral, then the four-wheel-drive low can be selected.